fortquake/proton/README.md

 OS - Windows 10, MacOS Big Sur, any major Linux Distro Python 3.9
-Python Modules - keyboard, pyautogui, time, random
->TL:DR If you can run Minecraft, you can run this
+Python Modules - keyboard, pyautogui, time, random /TL:DR If you can run Minecraft, you can run this

 [Installation Process]
 Go to https://www.python.org/downloads/ and install Python for your OS